conda-forge/gsoap-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `gsoap` can be installed with:
+Once the `conda-forge` channel has been enabled, `gsoap, gsoap_abi` can be installed with:

 ```
-conda install gsoap
+conda install gsoap gsoap_abi
 ```

 It is possible to list all of the versions of `gsoap` available on your platform with: